ellazee/matching_game/readme.md

 ######BUGS TO WORK OUT
 * The game is not optimized for smaller screens, ie smart phones etc.
+* If the player clicks on a card before the previous card is finished flipping, it causes the game to get out of order.

 **link to game at http://ellazee.github.io/matching_game/**